 Although the bedrock geology is hard to see at the Brundage Point River Centre it still shapes the landscape all around.
 The rocks at Brundage Point and across the St. John River on the Kingston Peninsula are mostly Silurian age volcanic rocks, about 435 million years old.
 They are relatively hard rocks and are responsible for the rolling hills seen in the distance.
 The hills have been smoothed by glaciers that covered the entire area during the most recent glaciation.
 The river valley has also been smoothed by glaciers.

 The St. John and Kennebecasis river valleys follow the bedrock structure along the Kingston Peninsula.
 They are also following major fault boundaries separating geologic terranes.

 Sea level has been rising again for thousands of years and the land has slowly subsided.
-The result has been the flooding of the mouth of the Saint John River again as the sea overtopped the rock ridges at the Reversing Rapids.
-The ‘reversing’ of the rapids is a relatively recent phenomenon.
-It has only been about 3,000 years since the rising tides have force the St. John River to flow backwards.
+The result has been the flooding of the mouth of the Saint John River again as the sea overtopped the rock ridges at the Reversing Falls.
+The ‘reversing’ of the falls is a relatively recent phenomenon.
+It has only been about 3,000 years since the rising tides have forced the St. John River to flow backwards.
 The waterfalls have been drowned and the effect of the tide can be seen upriver of Brundage Point.